rlskoeser/rlskoeser.github.io/_updates/2016/06/09/reply-trust-me.md

 publish_to_twitter: true
 ---

-<a href="https://twitter.com/dmimno">@dmimno</a> <a href="https://twitter.com/briancroxall" rel="mention">@briancroxall</a> The exact line from wasn't in my notes, but Blei's reference to it was.
+<a href="https://twitter.com/dmimno">@dmimno</a> <a href="https://twitter.com/briancroxall" rel="mention">@briancroxall</a> The exact line wasn't in my notes, but Blei's reference to it was.
 Obviously, the idea kind of stuck with me.

 <!-- more -->